learn-co-students/nyc-web-062518/24-rails-auth/README.md

 ##### What is the difference between hashing and encrypting?

 What is encryption?
 What can be encrypted?
 Anything that can be encrypted, must also be able to be decrypted.
-You can use this time to talk about ciphers, and show how at it's core, encryption and hashing is about these principles.
 In order to decrypt a cypher, you need to know the cypher used and any parameters (offset, perhaps) used to encrypt the information.

 Hashing is a little different: the ultimate goal of one-way hashing is that you cannot "decrypt" the original text.
 In addition to any encryption scheme, each authenticated user has a "salt", added information that augments the password to make decryption even harder.

-Give an example of various text going through some kind of hashing scheme with salts, so that the students can see this in action.
-Be sure your example shows that the server is actually validating the equality of the _hashed password_ with the hashed input.

 ![](https://media.giphy.com/media/fcaN0b9yGcwbm/giphy.gif)